Kentucky Court Records

 A few family and juvenile case records are presumptively closed in Kentucky.
 Confidential Family Court records include those involving:

 In Kentucky, guardianship cases involving incompetent and disabled individuals are partially open.
-The Family Court makes public documents that establish the disability of the individual concerned and court orders modifying this status.
+The Family Court makes public documents establishing the individual's disability and court orders modifying this status.
 Other court records pertaining to such cases are closed to the public.

 Family Court Records can include Kentucky marriage records and Kentucky divorce records.
 These records contain personal information of those involved and their maintenance is critical should anyone involved wish to make changes.
 Because of this both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third party public record websites.